j-i-l/SwissR0/README.md

 ## Presentation

 An HTML-based presentation of some basic results is available [here](presentation/presentations/jgm_26_11_14/pres.html).
-Simply clone the repo and then run the file in your favourite browser, but note that js is required to display the presentation correctly.
+Simply clone the repo and then run the file in your favourite browser, but note that several javascripts are required and provided in the repo to display the presentation correctly. _Also note that this was my first attempt to do a presentation in HTML, so please don't be offended by the looks..._